 New Products page contains a list of new Bluetooth enabled products approved by the Bluetooth SIG in the past 30 days.
-You'll also find various Bluetooth products highlighted and described through the Bluetooth.com website, including some of the most innovative new products on our
+You'll find various Bluetooth products highlighted and described throughout the Bluetooth.com website, including some of the most innovative new products on our

 A: All software upgrades are specific to one or several devices from the same manufacturer.
 We recommend checking the manufacturer's website and user forums to find any available software downloads for your devices.

 A: While there are many differences, key among them are range, power consumption, and intended use.
 Bluetooth wireless technology in its most common implementations has a range of 30 feet (10m).
 This range, depending on the Bluetooth device class, can extend to 100 meters and has been shown, in some tests, to support an even greater range.
 Bluetooth technology consumes a low amount of power and is therefore appropriate for mobile and battery-operated devices.
 The technology provides voice, data, and audio connections between devices.
 Find out more about the wireless landscape in the

 simple tutorial and learn more.

-low energy technology section of this Web site.
+low energy technology section of this website.

 A: Visit our

 A: As a trade association, we cannot promote any one specific company or product.
 Therefore, we cannot cross-link to other sites.
 If you would like to link to Bluetooth.com from your website, you are welcome to do so.
 However, we cannot offer the same service to you.

 A: The Bluetooth SIG is a trade association and not a publicly traded company.
-However, many of our 18,000 member companies that use Bluetooth wireless technology are publicly traded.
+However, many of our over 25,000 member companies using Bluetooth wireless technology are publicly traded.